rust-lang/ferris-says/README.md

           / '-----' \
 ```

+You can also use `think` instead of `say` to get a though bubble instead of a speech bubble.

 ## How to use the binary

 The binary version is called `fsays`.
 It reads input from `stdin` and prints it